-Your host family will do their best to make you as comfortable as possible.
+Your host family should do their best to make you as comfortable as possible.
 You should be treated as a member of the family, and we expect you to treat them like they are your temporary parents.

-You will be expected to interact, have conversation, and eat meals together.
-You will not be permitted to treat your homestay like a hotel; only sleeping and using your room and not being a part of the family.
+You will be expected to interact, have conversation, and eat some meals together.
+You will not be permitted to treat your homestay like a hotel; only sleeping and using your room and not interacting much.
 The more time you spend with your host family, the stronger your bond will become.
-If there is something that you don't understand, ask your hosts.
+If there is something that you do not understand, ask your hosts.
 They will be happy to help you adjust to living in their home.
 The customs of your host family may be different from your home.
 You will need to learn what your homestay schedule is.
 For example, what time should you go to bed, what time you should get up in the morning, what time you leave for school, and what time they usually have dinner.